 Let’s start with the basics.
 What is marketing automation?
 Marketing automation is the use of any software that automates your marketing actions.
 Think emails, social media posts, and other steps that you may take to communicate online.
 Automation helps you reach more people in less time, and helps you tailor your content to your customers, allowing for higher quality leads and a robust sales pipeline.
-Marketing automation exists to make your life easier, without compromising the authenticity of your content.
+Creating your automation brand will without a doubt make your life easier, without compromising the authenticity of your content.

 So, how can you use marketing automation to your advantage?
 And why does it make sense for a remodeling company?
 Let's take a look at the different ways automation can help your business thrive:

 Using a CRM

 When you use your CRM to its full potential, it can give you incredible insights you wouldn’t be able to see otherwise.
 A CRM (customer relationship management) system allows businesses to manage relationships and interactions with both customers and potential customers.
 In order to use automation to your advantage, you need to put a few things in place, namely, a CRM with accurate data.
 I like to think about CRM’s like I think about high school: “you get out of it what you put into it”.
 When your data is clean, ie: fields are consistent, data is current, one record per customer, etc. your marketing efforts become that much more efficient.

 To effectively measure the efforts of your sales team, accurate reporting is crucial.
 Your sales team needs to follow up with prospective clients at the right time, not just when they happen to remember to give them a call.
 By placing contacts in the appropriate stage of the buyer's journey, you not only keep yourself organized, you have an accurate picture of your pipeline at any given time.

 Why is this important?
 An accurate pipeline is crucial in all industries, but even more so in the remodeling industry.
 Accurate forecasting is essential for annual revenue projections, labor, scheduling vendors or trade partners for projects, and more.